 You can then convert an AsciiDoc source file to an HTML file using:

 When using Asciidoctor via the API, the default safe mode is

 You can also convert an AsciiDoc string to embeddable HTML (for inserting in an HTML page) using:

-content = '_Zen_ in the art of writing http://asciidoctor.org[AsciiDoc].'
-Asciidoctor.convert content, safe: 'safe'
+content = '_Zen_ in the art of writing https://asciidoctor.org[AsciiDoc].'
+Asciidoctor.convert content, safe: :safe

 If you want the full HTML document, enable the